Leg Length Discrepancy and Short Right Leg Syndrome

 In clinical practice, knowing the actual leg length discrepancy to the accuracy of a millimetre is not required.
 The Cardinal Signs indicate a discrepancy exists.
 A comparative examination of structural leg length confirms there is a discrepancy and it can be classified as low, medium, high or very high range.
 That is sufficient information to commence treatment where acute symptoms are present.
 Treatment is a trial and error approach basically determining what amount of heel lift adjustment the body will accept.

-There is no expectation of realigning a body that has been crooked for decades into a fully symmetrical state.
+There is no expectation of realigning the body into a fully symmetrical state.
 The bony structure and joints have been permanently altered.
 There is no formula for calculating adjustment size based on leg length discrepancy.
-It is a matter of determining by trial and error what amount of adjustment the body will accept.
-This is typically between 3mm and 5mm which is no more than one quarter to one third of the actual discrepancy.
+It is a matter of determining what amount of adjustment the body will accept.
+This is typically between 3mm and 5mm which may be no more than one quarter to one third of the actual discrepancy.
+Permanent distortion becomes ingrained through the pelvis which has been accommodating the discrepancy for decades.
+This limits how much adjustment it will accept initially.
+In time, it is possible to increase adjustment in response to symptomatic effects as flexibility through the pelvis improves.

 Because full symmetry is not achieved, a partial leg length discrepancy still exists and heel lift treatment alone may not be adequate to fully treat the condition.
 Dramatic enduring change can result for pelvis, spine and lower limb mobility.
 Internal health function can improve.
 However, gait will still be affected and supplementary exercise and massage treatment may be necessary.
 Particularly for the Second Cardinal Sign at the right hip.
-Lumbar tightness and spasm through the Hip and Iliac Crest blocks energetic Qi flow in the Bladder meridian.
-Energetically starving the Kidney meridian and Kidney deficiency symptoms develop.
-The right side is affected more in this way than the left but both sides are susceptible to this blocking effect on the Bladder meridian.
+Lumbar tightness, fascial binding about the sacrum, and tightness through the hip and iliac crest blocks energetic Qi flow in the bladder meridian.
+I describe these as primary bladder meridian choke points.
+The bladder meridian feeds the kidney meridian energetically.
+Where the bladder meridian is blocked, the kidneys are starved energetically and kidney deficiency symptoms develop.
+The right side is affected more in this way than the left but both sides are susceptible to this blocking effect on the bladder meridian.
+A Chi Gong Master sensitive to these energies can distinguish the energetic vitality of the right versus left kidney.
 This is supported by Traditional Chinese Medical theory and known to a few TCM practitioners.
-Do they understand it in the detail I describe here?
-I have reason to believe they do not.
+It is not taught in their university training.

 Following lumbro-sacral injury suffered at age 60 from leg length discrepancy and a high athletic training load, my lower limb mobility progressively deteriorated and internal health suffered.
 Pelvic tilt and distortion now compounded by lumbro-sacral injury, energetic blocking effects at the pelvis escalated.
 This became what I now call an advanced case of Short Right Leg Syndrome.
 I am Case 4 in the Notes section.
 Advanced cases are rarely seen in my practice.
 Should I visit a retirement home, I suspect many would be found.